earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R01-work-with-dates-in-R.md

 At the end of this activity, you will be able to:

-* Convert column in a dataframe containing dates / times to a date/time object that can be used in R.
+* Convert a column in a `data.frame` containing dates / times to a date/time object that can be used in `R`.
-* Be able to describe how we can use the data class 'date' to create easier to read time series plots in `R`.
+* Describe how converting data containing dates to the class 'date' in R makes it easier to  plot data

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need